abilandz/Advanced/regex.md

 In the same spirit, regex `80[234]?86` would match 80286, 80386, 80486, but also 8086.

-Finally, there is a corner case, i.e. when ```?``` appears as the first character of an entire ERE or after an initial `^` in ERE, which leads, according to the POSIX standard for ERE, to undefined results:
+Finally, there is a corner case, i.e. when ```?``` appears as the first character of an entire ERE or after an initial `^` in ERE, which leads, according to the POSIX standard for ERE, to undefined results: TBI 20240802 check again POSIX statements, there seems to be additional undefined cases

 ```bash
 $ egrep "?exam" <<< exam # undefined behaviour, here it matches, but this is not guaranteed to work